arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Learninginteractionsandtheircomponentevents/Thecomponentsofindividuallearninginteractions/Thedistinctionbetweenprimaryquestionsandsecondaryquestions/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "The distinction between primary questions and secondary questions "
+title: 'The distinction between primary questions and secondary questions '
-nav_order: Thedistinctionbetweenprimaryquestionsandsecondaryquestions
-has_children: false
 ---
 # The distinction between primary questions and secondary questions